rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-19-per-reading-list.md

 - Progress, Stagnation, & Collapse
 - We need a Butlerian Jihad against AI
 - How to prevent the coming inhuman future
+- A longtermist critique of “The expected value of extinction risk reduction is positive”

 [Back to top](#top)